Longitudinal Knowledge Assessment

 Dr. Burton earned her medical degree at Columbia University's College of Physicians and Surgeons.
 She completed her residency in the Department of Medicine at the University of Colorado.
 Prior to that, she received a master's degree in physiologic psychology from Dartmouth College.

-As of May 2023, Dr. Burton reported no external relationships.
+As of July 2023, Dr. Burton reported no ongoing external relationships.

 Hollis Day, MD